 Features aside, Leadpages is the clear winner when you look solely at pricing.

-Leadpages’ cheapest plan starts at just $25 per month (billed annually).
-On the other hand, Instapage’s cheapest plan is already $69 per month (billed annually).
+Leadpages’ cheapest plan starts at just $49 per month.
+On the other hand, Instapage’s cheapest plan is already $299 per month.

 Leadpages vs Instapage: Which one should you choose?